Ancient Epic Poem Fragments

 Hugh's face softened.
 He grabbed his book bag and slung the strap around his shoulder.

-Hugh's feet crunched against the gravel path.
-Looking at the ground, small blades of grass pushed through the pebbles to greet him.
-They leaned to the left with the passing of a small breeze, and moments after, the same, but stronger, wind flushed the hair from his face.
+The gravel crunched beneath his steps.
+He focused on the ground.
+Small baldes of grass pushed through the pebbles to greet him.
+They leaned with the passing of a gentle breeze, and then a stronger wind came through and flushed the hair from his face.
 The trees' leaves roared in the gust.

-Angela took Hugh's hand and sighed, "Come on, honey."
+Angela sighed and took Hugh's hand.
+"Come on, honey."

-With his eyes glued to the ground, he followed Angela down the row.
-So many beautiful vases and bouquets of flowers sat idly with their headstones.
+He didn't look up to meet her eyes.
+Hugh followed Angela down the row.
+So many beautiful vases and bouquets of flowers decorated headstones.
 Some were fresh, and some had withered away.
 Hugh wondered why people wouldn't just plant them instead.
-It would make more sense, he thought.
-In fact, he couldn't help but wonder why all graveyards weren't gardens.
+It made more sense, he thought.
+He couldn't help but wonder why all graveyards weren't gardens.
 They would be the best ones.

-They stopped in front of whom they came for.
-Hugh read the stone, as he does every time they visit.
+They stopped in front of a headstone.
 J. Croft.
 March 20, 1979 to September 21, 2018.
-He looked back at the ground, and something new caught Hugh's eye this time; a small tree seedling had pushed through the soil from the crevice where the base of the headstone met the earth.
-Its baby leaves were the purest green, and glew in the sunlight.
-Its happiness spread to his face.
+A small tree seedling had pushed itself from the soil, right by the crevice where the headstone's base met the earth.
+Its baby leaves were sweet honey green and glowed in the sunlight.
+Its happiness was infectuous, and Hugh smiled.

-Hugh dropped his book bag onto the grass and sat next to it.
-He watched as Angela did the same as everyone else.
-She prepared the freshly purchased bouquet of white roses and lavender in a tall, ceramic vase and placed it on the base of John's headstone, then lit a few small tea-candles next to it.
+Hugh dropped his book bag onto the grass and sat down.
+He watched his mother do the same as everyone else had.
+She prepared the bouquet of white roses and lavender in a tall, ceramic vase and placed it on the base of John's headstone.
+She lit a few small tea candles next to it.

-After stepping back to admire her arrangement, or maybe to critique it, Angela smiled.
+She stepped back to admire her arrangement, or maybe to critique it.
+She smiled.
 Her lip quivered and her face contorted.
-After collecting her composure, she planted a kiss on top of Hugh's head as she lowered herself to sit next to him.
-Gesturing to his book bag, she asked, "So are you going to show us what you were so eager to find in the forest yesterday?"
+She collected her composure for Hugh's sake and kissed the top of his head.
+She sat in the grass with him.
+"So, are you going to show us what you were so eager to find in the forest yesterday?"

-Hugh's face lit up.
-Pulling a tattered leather journal out of his book bag, he flipped through its tea-stained pages until finally landing on the page he sought.
+Hugh's face lifted.
+He pulled a tattered leather journal out of his book bag and flipped through its tea-stained pages until he found the page he sought.
 "This!"
 He planted his finger on a messy sketch of a large, fallen tree.
-Above the sketch were the hastily scribbled words, Secret Garden.
-Beneath it, Hugh had also drawn a series of mushrooms, seedlings, saplings, and flowers.
+Above the sketch was Secret Garden scribbled down.
+Beneath it, Hugh had drawn a series of mushrooms, seedlings, saplings, and flowers.

-"Wow," Angela said, rustling Hugh's wind-blown hair.
+"Wow," Angela said.
+She rustled Hugh's wind-blown hair.
 "Impressive find, kiddo.
+And amazing drawings!
 Where was it?"

 Hugh smiled a little.
 "Not too far into the woods.
 You can't really see it in the drawing, but it was huge!"